-The staging area is a useful feature because it allows you to make changes to files in a repository without actually changing the repository itself.
+The staging area is a useful feature.
+It allows you to make changes to files in a repository without actually changing the repository itself.
 You can make edits to local files and later commit them to the repository.

 One potential use case for this is if you need to make changes to a number of files.
-If so, you may want to split up your changes into multiple commits to ensure you don’t push too many changes to your repository at once.
+If so, you may want to split up your changes into multiple commits.
+This will help you ensure you don’t push too many changes to your repository at once.
 This is generally bad practice, because it makes it more difficult to keep track of the changes made between commits.

 By using git add, you can selectively add certain files to a commit.

-The git add command is the first command in a series of operations used to save to a Git repository the changes you made to files and folders therefrom.
+The git add command is the first command in a series of operations used to save changes to a Git repository.
 The command sends changes you made to a staging area.
 You can then use git commit to commit those changes to the main repository.

 This tutorial discussed, with examples, how to use the git add command to add files and folders to the Git staging area.
 Now you’re ready to start using the git add command like a professional programmer!